Ashar Zaidi: Bangladesh Premier League

 Zaidi was selected by Comilla Victorians in the draft for the 2015 Bangladesh Premier League.
 He won the player of the tournament award, taking 17 wickets and scoring 215 runs as Comilla won the tournament.
 Zaidi's simple approach to both batting and bowling during the tournament was noted, although his performance was generally considered a surprise given his lack of Twenty20 experience prior to the tournament.

+Ban from cricket

+In August 2024, Ashar Zaidi, who was the batting coach, along with Pune Devils team co-owners Parag Sanghvi and Krishan Kumar Choudhary were handed bans after admitting to various breaches of the Emirates Cricket Board (ECB) Anti-Corruption Code for Participants of the Abu Dhabi T10 cricket league.

+The charges all relate to the 2021 Abu Dhabi T10 cricket league, and were brought by the International Cricket Council (ICC) on behalf of the ECB.
+Asher Zaidi was provisionally suspended on 19 September 2023, and subsequently banned from all cricket for a period of five years.
+He will be re-eligible to participate in cricket from 19 September 2027 onwards as the ban has been backdated to the date of suspension.